oceanprotocol/docs/predictoor/pdr-parameters.md

 ## Feeds Published
 For testnet, there are 10 feeds: X/USDT pair for each of the top-10 coins by market cap (ignoring stablecoins), 5m timescales, on Binance, >0% fees on Binance.
 Paid feeds.
 The coins are: X = BTC, ETH, BNB, XRP, ADA, DOGE, SOL, LTC, TRX, DOT

-For mainnet, tentatively, there will be 20 feeds:
+For both testnet and mainnet, there are 20 feeds:
-- 10x at 5m timescales like above
+- X/USDT pair for each of the top-10 coins by market cap (ignoring stablecoins), on Binance, 5m timescales, on Binance.
+The coins are: X = BTC, ETH, BNB, XRP, ADA, DOGE, SOL, LTC, TRX, DOT
-- 10x at 60m timescales like above
+- Like above, but for 60m timescales

 ## Pricing
 The price to subscribe to one feed for 24 hours is 3.00 OCEAN.
 This includes all fees.